curthayman/scanips/README.md

 - Install the Nmap library: pip install python-nmap
 - Run the script: python scanips.py
 # How it Works
-- The script prompts the user to enter an IP address to scan.
+- The script prompts the user to enter an IP or domain name to scan.
 - The user is presented with a menu to choose the type of scan to perform.
 - Based on the user's choice, the script performs the corresponding scan using the Nmap library.
 - The scan results are printed to the console.